sumguytho/SpiralKnightsMods/README.md

 Projects react to changes in referenced projects very slowly and sometimes don't react at all.
 I can't use javac to compile stuff though, this only works in Eclipse for some reason.
 Using deobfuscated jar should solve this.

+#### hud hider doesn't work

+The hud root is recreated between locations, it should be used as observer and not one time getter.